Social anxiety disorder, also called social phobia, is a long-term and overwhelming fear of social situations.

 Read more about anxiety, fear and panic and how to manage them.

 You may also find it useful to read an NHS self-help guide for social anxiety.

 Audio: How to cope with anxiety – a relaxation technique

 In this audio guide, a doctor explains how you can take control of anxiety.

 Media review due: 2 March 2024

 A number of treatments are available for social anxiety.

 The main options are:

-- Antidepressant medicines, usually a type of medicine called a selective serotonin reuptake inhibitor (SSRI), such as escitalopram or sertraline.
-These are usually not used to treat people under the age of 15.
+- antidepressant medicines, usually a type of medicine called a selective serotonin reuptake inhibitor (SSRI), such as escitalopram or sertraline; these are usually not used to treat children and young people

 CBT is generally considered the best treatment, but other treatments may help if it does not work or you do not want to try it.